WeiYanPeh/2D-to-3D-mesh-reconstruction/README.md

 ## Notebooks

 1. **main_0_data_analysis.ipynb**
-   - Description: This notebook performs data analysis on the input dataset.
+- This notebook performs data analysis on the input dataset.

 2. **main_1_data_plot.ipynb**
-   - Description: This notebook generates various plots to visualize the data.
+- This notebook generates various plots to visualize the data.

 3. **main_2_video_to_image.ipynb**
-   - Description: This notebook extracts frames from a video and converts them into images.
+- This notebook extracts frames from a video and converts them into images.

 4. **main_3_remove_bg.ipynb**
-   - Description: This notebook removes the background from the images.
+- This notebook removes the background from the images.

 5. **main_4_deblur.ipynb**
-   - Description: This notebook deblurs the images to enhance their quality.
+- This notebook deblurs the images to enhance their quality.

 6. **main_5_2D_to_3D.ipynb**
-   - Description: This notebook reconstructs 3D meshes from the 2D images.
+- This notebook reconstructs 3D meshes from the 2D images.

 7. **main_6_volume_calculation.ipynb**
-   - Description: This notebook calculates the volume of the reconstructed 3D meshes.
+- This notebook calculates the volume of the reconstructed 3D meshes.

 8. **main_7_postprocessing.ipynb**
-   - Description: This notebook performs postprocessing on the 3D meshes to refine them.
+- This notebook performs postprocessing on the 3D meshes to refine them.

 ## Getting Started